enterstudio/Microsoft-Lync-Connector/README.md

 #### Install Lync Plugin

-To install the plugin, copy the Telligent.Evolution.Extensions.Lync.dll file to the Zimbra Social server bin folder.
+To install the plugin, copy the following files to the Zimbra Social server bin folder:

+- Telligent.Evolution.Extensions.Lync.dll
+- Microsoft.Rtc.Collaboration.dll

+The UCMA SDK library file is usually located in C:\Program Files\Microsoft UCMA 4.0\SDK\Core\Bin.

 In the control panel, navigate to the **Lync Integration** plugin and click Configure.
-Enter the required fields and save.
+Enter the required fields and click Save.

 **Lync Host**